Summit County Launches Quandary Peak Parking Reservation System

 SUMMIT COUNTY, Colo.
 (CBS4) – Parking at one of Colorado’s most popular 14ers could cost you up to $50 under its new pilot reservation program.
 It turns out some people are happy to pay the $100 ticket for parking illegally.

-“So here’s what happened this weekend, the sign, the 20-foot electronic sign that the county put up, said no parking on Blue Lakes, no parking on McDill no parking on McCulllogh, we will give you a $100 ticket up from the previous $61,” said David Pfau, who owns a home across from the Quandary trailhead, “so I asked people, ‘what’s your thought process, did you see the sign?’ they’re like, 100 dollars is worth it.”
+“So here’s what happened this weekend, the sign, the 20-foot electronic sign that the county put up, said no parking on Blue Lakes, no parking on McDill no parking on McCulllogh, we will give you a $100 ticket up from the previous $61,” said David Pfau, who owns a home across from the Quandary trailhead, “so I asked people, ‘What’s your thought process, did you see the sign?’ they’re like, ‘$100 is worth it.'”

 Not only that, but people continue to park in his driveway, despite the no parking signs.